 Types of Mesothelioma include:

 - Pleural Mesothelioma: Accounts for about 75 percent of diagnoses.
-Develops in the lining of the lungs, which is known as the pleura.
+Develops in the pleura, which is the lining of the lungs.

 - Peritoneal Mesothelioma: Accounts for up to 20 percent of cases.
 Develops in the lining of the abdomen.

 - Pericardial Mesothelioma: Develops in the lining of the heart and accounts for only about 1 percent of cases.

 - Testicular Mesothelioma: Also rare, accounting for about 1 percent of all cases.